 # HTTP/2 200 <-- old URL still serving 200, no redirect

 The old URL still resolves directly.
-Both old and new pages are live; both return 200; the only difference is the canonical tag on the new page.
+Both pages are live, both return 200, and the only difference is the canonical tag on the new one.

-Why it happens: most “URL change” workflows only update the canonical and leave the old route serving.
-Google sees two live pages with similar content; one already has accumulated indexing history, internal links, and backlinks; the other has only the canonical tag in its favor.
-Old wins.
+Why it happens: most “URL change” workflows only edit the canonical and leave the old route serving.
+Google sees two live pages with near-identical content.
+One has accumulated indexing history, internal links, and backlinks; the other has only a canonical tag.
+The old page wins.

 // Vercel: next.config.js